SwinRoverTeam/CameraController/README.md

 - access the video and device drivers directly for speed

 commands:
- list -  available uvc devices
+- list -  available uvc devices
- connect - all devices
+- connect - all devices
- patch - a video stream to an HDMI output disconnect - a video device to reset it exit - cleanly stop
+- patch - a video stream to an HDMI output
+- disconnect - a video device to reset it
+- exit - cleanly stop

 desc:
+#
- treat this program like a linux daemon, run from a script so that we're notified if it fails and can restart it.
+Treat this program like a linux daemon, run from a script so that we're notified if it fails and can restart it.